 6. Not allow the dog to damage or disturb any vegetation, habitat or native wildlife.

-REMOVE AND PROPERLY DISPOSE OF ANIMAL FECES:
+27.14 REMOVE AND PROPERLY DISPOSE OF ANIMAL FECES

 A. All dog feces shall be removed from public property immediately and properly disposed of.

 B. All dog feces shall be removed from private property as soon as practical, and frequently enough to avoid creating a public nuisance for neighboring properties and the community at large, as well as to maintain a healthy environment for the animals on the property.